2.1: Weathering

 Oxidation occurs when compounds lose or share electrons with oxygen, the transformation from pyrite to hematite is a common and important example.

 The processes of physical and chemical weathering commonly act together to speed the breakdown of rocks and minerals.
 Fractures formed by physical weathering can dramatically increase the surface area of a rock.
-The increase in surface area makes more of the rock available for chemical weathering to act on, which may result in further physical destruction of the rock.
-This interrelationship of physical and weathering can be seen in when fractured blocks develop rounded corners (spheroidal weathering); the increased surface area to volume ratio near the corners results in preferential weathering.
+The increased surface area exposes more of the rock to chemical weathering, which may result in further physical destruction of the rock.
+This interrelationship of physical and chemical weathering can be seen when fractured blocks develop rounded corners (spheroidal weathering); the increased surface area to volume ratio near the corners results in preferential weathering.
 Deeply weathered rocks commonly develop a rounded shape because a sphere has the lowest surface area to volume ratio of any shape.

 Some Generalizations